-GASTON EYSSELINCK, stool for the Ostend Post Office
+GASTON EYSSELINCK, Stool for the Ostend Post Office

 The piece remains in beautiful condition.
 A rare and authentic object that perfectly illustrates Eysselinck's modernist approach and the close relationship between architecture and design in the 1940s.